Probing $\mu$eV ALPs with future LHAASO observation of AGN $\gamma$-ray spectra: Conclusion

-Our result is subject to the uncertainty from the extrapolation of intrinsic spectrum above tens of TeV.
+In this article, we have discussed the potential of the gamma-ray spectrum of AGN for energy up to above 100\,TeV to probe ALP parameter space at around $\mu$eV, where the coupling $g_{a\gamma}$ is so far relatively weak constraint.

+In case of conventional physics, most of the photons above tens of TeV emitted from distant (distance$>$10\,Mpc) AGN would be absorbed by the EBL/CMB during its travel to the earth (see Fig.\,\ref{fig:1} and \ref{fig:pz}).
+But more such photons, no matter how far away, could survive, if we assume that the photon-ALP conversions ($\gamma\rightarrow a\rightarrow\gamma$) take place separately in the homogeneous lobe (or plume) and Galaxy magnetic-field.
+Consequently, a very significant ALP-induced flux enhancement, shaped as a peak, is expected to arise in the observed spectrum above tens of TeV (see Fig.\,\ref{fig:pz}).
+This provides the upcoming LHAASO a good chance to detect the enhancement as its unprecedented sensitivity above 30\,TeV.

+In order to acquire as many observations at tens of TeV as possible and thus reduce the uncertainty from the intrinsic spectrum, the nearby and bright sources, such as Mrk\,501, IC\,310 and M\,87, are recommended to constrain the ALPs around $\mu$eV.
+Assuming an intrinsic spectrum with exponential cutoff, we have extrapolated the observed spectra of our sample up to above 100\,TeV by the models with/without ALPs.
+For $g_{a\gamma}\gtrsim 2\times 10^{-11} \rm GeV^{-1}$ with $m_{a}\lesssim1\,\mu$eV (see Fig.\,\ref{fig:constrain_opt}).
 This will require further research on these sources (Mrk\,501, IC\,310 and M\,87) based on the forthcoming observations by CTA, LHAASO, SWGO and so on.

 \widetext